fogus/spiel/pyramidenspiel/initiative/README.markdown

 Advanced play
 -------------

-While *Initiative*'s basic rules are fairly interesting, the depth of play is somewhat shallow.
+While *Initiative*'s basic rules are somewhat interesting, the depth of play is shallow.
 Therefore, you should consider playing with the following additional rules to add depth and variability to the game once you feel comfortable with the basic game-play rules.

 ### Sacrificing and manipulating the initiative stack

 As you saw in the play-through above, it was clear that Alison was going to lose before the end, yet she was forced to play out the remaining few pyramids.
-If the initiative stack had been organized slightly differently then Alison might have had a chance to win, or at least to maintain or gain initiative more often.
+If the initiative stack had been organized slightly differently then Alison might have had a chance to win, or at least to maintain or gain initiative more often (or maybe lost sooner).

 Through a technique called "sacrificing" a player can indeed manipulate the initiative stack and move colors up and down the stack from 1 to 3 slots at a time.
 To sacrifice a piece, a player only needs to place it under the pyramid that they wish to play on their turn.
 That is, the player plays two pyramids on a turn, the one on the top being the placed piece and the one on the bottom being the sacrificed piece.
 The size of the sacrificed piece then gives them 1 to 3 points (small = 1, medium = 2, large = 3) for use in making piece swaps on the initiative stack.

 A piece swap on the initiative stack means that the color of the played piece can be moved up or down the initiative stack the number of slots indicated by the size of the sacrificed piece.
-This allows the player to redefine the color precedence and (potentially) make their placed color higher on the stack for the purpose of retaining initiative.
+This allows the player to redefine the color precedence and (potentially) make their placed color higher or lower on the stack for the purpose of retaining initiative.
 But beware, either the attacker or the defender can sacrifice on any play, so the initiative stack might change a few times during a round.

 Observe the following play-through using sacrificing:

 ![sacrificing](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/initiative/graphics/sacrifice-play-final.png)

- 1. Alison leads the round by playing a medium blue, and Kristin follows with a medium green
+ 1. Alison leads the round by playing a medium blue, and Kristin parrys with a medium green
- 2. Alison then places a large blue, and Kristin follows with a large green
+ 2. Alison then places a large blue, and Kristin parrys with a large green
  3. Alison then places a medium yellow while sacrificing a medium black.
 The yellow color on the initiative stack is moved up two slots on top of green and under blue.
 Kristin then places a medium blue, gaining initiative
- 4. Kristin then places a medium black, and Alison follows with a medium red while sacrificing a large red.
+ 4. Kristin then places a medium black, and Alison parrys with a medium red while sacrificing a large red.
 The red color on the initiative stack is moved upwards 3 slots on top of the yellow and under the blue.
 The new initiative stack precedence rules